walleeva2018/TestingGit/README.md

 <li> First of all Create an ISSUE for best practices .
 You can Write your purpose , target and identity if you want in the issue .
 You can find issues in the upper left nav bar , Click on it to some of the issues for example</li>

 <li> In real world scenario your issue will be seen by the owner of the repo.
 If He find it anything wrong or right they will give some feedback on it.
 As this repo is for practice Issue section will be kept to have GD of all the practicians. </li>
 <li> Now that you told the owner what you want to do.
-Do that in seperate branch  <li>
+Do that in seperate branch  </li>
 </ol>

 ## Starting Git